projekt7m/userauth-rust/docs/TenantApi.md

 ## get_tenants

-> crate::models::TenantData get_tenants()
+> models::ListWrapperTenant get_tenants()
 Get the list of tenants

-Get the list of tenants  A tenant is typically a company or surgery that uses services of P7M.
+A tenant is typically a company or surgery that uses services of P7M.
 Data within the services of P7M arescoped and isolated between tenants.
 A tenant represents the boundaries between the data of different clients.
 Data within P7M is stored tagged with the tenant_id to identify the owning tenant of the datum.

 ### Parameters